 Taking a vitamin D supplement while breastfeeding helps strengthen teeth and bones and can improve immune function of both baby and mama.

 How much vitamin D to take while breastfeeding

 Vitamin D level recommendations while lactating are equal to those during pregnancy.
 The consensus from most experts is that vitamin D supplements are safe in dosages up to 4,000 IU a day.
 Luckily, Natalist D3 gummies contain 1,000 IU each, are naturally sweetened, and taste great.
-You can also find an optimal dose of vegan vitamin D3 in our women’s prenatal supplement.
+You can also find an optimal dose of vegan vitamin D3 in our women’s prenatal supplement or postnatal multivitamin.